WorldBrain/firebase-backend/README.md

 yarn firebase emulators:init
 ```

+2. Ensure env variables are set in `firebase/functions/.env`

-2. Start the Firebase emulators
+3. Start the Firebase emulators

 ```bash
 nvm use